RWS/studio-api-docs/apiconcepts/translationmemory/implementing_the_search_logic.md

 >
 > For concordance searches this formatting penalty parameter is always set to False as in our implementation formatting is not relevant for concordance searches.

-Below are some examples that illustrate how search results will be displayed in <Var:ProductName>:
+Below are some examples that illustrate how search results will be displayed in Var:ProductName:

 The following result would be displayed in the **Translation Results** window when an exact (100%) match has been found in the delimited list: